 Examines the concept of the firm and the way it operates in the economy.
-Topics such as price determination, resource allocation, costs, and welfare are examined.
+Topics such as price determination, resource allocation, costs, market structure and the role of government in markets are examined.

 EC 142 - Principles of Economics: Macro

 Designed to give the student a basic understanding of the national economy through a study of economic theory.
 Topics include unemployment, inflation, economic growth, the business cycle, and government stabilization policy.